 After completing this tutorial, you will be able to:

-- Be able to describe what a Coordinate Reference System (
+- Describe what a Coordinate Reference System (

-- Be able to list the steps associated with plotting 2 datasets stored using different coordinate reference systems
+- List the steps associated with plotting 2 datasets stored using different coordinate reference systems

 You will need a computer with internet access to complete this lesson and the data for week 4 of the course.

 In summary - a coordinate reference system (

 CRS) refers to the way in which spatial data that represent the earth’s surface (which is round / 3 dimensional) are flattened so that we can “Draw” them on a 2-dimensional surface.
 However each using a different (sometimes) mathematical approach to performing the flattening resulting in different coordinate system grids (discussed below).
 These approaches to flattening the data are specifically designed to optimize the accuracy of the data in terms of length and area (more on that later too).

 In this lesson we will explore what a

 CRS is.
 And how it can impact your data when you are working with it in a tool like